 • brucealanblock.com

-When your marriage is ending, you need a Grand Rapids divorce attorney who understands both the legal process and the emotional strain you are under.
-Divorce affects nearly every area of life—your children, your finances, your living situation, and your long-term future.
-At Bruce Alan Block, P.L.C., we work to make the process as clear and manageable as possible while protecting what matters most to you.
+When your marriage is ending, you need a Grand Rapids divorce lawyer who understands both the legal process and the stress that comes with it.
+Divorce touches nearly every part of life—children, finances, housing, and future plans.
+At Bruce Alan Block, P.L.C., we make the process clear and manageable while protecting what matters most to you.

-No two families are the same, so no two divorces should be handled exactly alike.
-Attorney Block takes time to understand your goals and concerns before recommending a strategy.
-He personally manages your case from the initial consultation through final judgment.
+No two families are the same—your strategy shouldn’t be either.
+Attorney Block listens first, then tailors a plan based on your goals, your timeline, and what’s at stake.
+He personally manages your case from initial consultation through final judgment.

 • Post-judgment modifications and enforcement

-Whether you expect a straightforward settlement or anticipate contested issues, having a skilled Grand Rapids divorce attorney involved early can reduce stress and help you make informed decisions.
+Whether you expect a straightforward settlement or anticipate disputes, involving an experienced Grand Rapids divorce lawyer early can reduce risk and help you make informed decisions.

-• Residency requirements: At least one spouse must have lived in Michigan for 180 days and in the county of filing for at least 10 days before filing.
+• Residency: One spouse must have lived in Michigan for 180 days and in the filing county for at least 10 days before filing.

-• Negotiation and mediation: Courts encourage spouses to resolve property and custody issues through negotiation or mediation when possible.
-If settlement efforts fail, a family court judge will make the final decisions after a hearing or trial.
+• Negotiation & mediation: Courts often encourage settlement through negotiation or mediation.
+If settlement fails, a judge decides remaining issues after a hearing or trial.

 • Identifying marital vs. separate property

-Because property and custody decisions are difficult to change later, it is important to get them right the first time with experienced legal help.
+Because these outcomes can be difficult to change later, it’s critical to get them right the first time.

-Online forms and do-it-yourself guides can make divorce look simple.
-In reality, even small mistakes in a judgment or parenting plan can lead to expensive disputes later.
-A knowledgeable Grand Rapids divorce attorney helps you avoid errors, protect your rights, and reach a fair resolution from the beginning.
+Online forms can make divorce look simple.
+In reality, small mistakes in a judgment, settlement terms, or parenting plan can create expensive problems later.
+An experienced Grand Rapids divorce lawyer helps you avoid pitfalls, protect your rights, and work toward a fair resolution from the start.

 Start Moving Forward